 Oxyacetylene welding, TIG welding, brazing and soldering.
 Welding limited to flat vertical portion.
 Metallurgy, strength of materials, welding safety and care of equipment.
+One lecture; Three lab.

 WLD156.
 Blueprint Reading (2).

 Fundamentals of reading and interpreting blueprints and the welding symbols as they apply to welding trade.
 Competency mastery required.